 Don’t let them get too tired.
-An over tired baby is much harder to get to sleep than a baby that has just start rubbing her eyes.
+An over tired baby is much harder to get to sleep than a baby that has just started rubbing her eyes.

 You don’t want to wait for the crying to start.
-Before the third yawn, you are heading to the crib to avoid a complete meltdown.
+Before the third yawn, head to the crib to avoid a complete meltdown.

 A well-rested child of any age has a much easier time falling sleep.